thanos-io/thanos/docs/components/rule.md

                                  If defined, it takes precedence over the '--query' and '--query.sd-files' flags.
       --query.sd-files=<path> ...
-                                 Path to file that contain addresses of query peers.
+                                 Path to file that contains addresses of query API servers.
 The path can be a glob pattern (repeatable).
       --query.sd-interval=5m     Refresh interval to re-read file SD files.
                                  (used as a fallback)